rossmcdonald/gitwarden-agent/README.md

 * `SECRET` is the API secret for the corresponding API key above.
 This is also obtainable through the [GitWarden dashboard](https://gitwarden.com).

-* `TEAMS` is an array of Github team names, where the members of each team should have accounts created for them on the local system.
+* `TEAMS` is a comma-delimited string of Github team names, where the members of each team should have accounts created for them on the local system.

 An optional variable is:

-* `ADMIN_TEAMS` is an array of Github team names that should have administrative (`sudo`) access on the local system.
+* `ADMIN_TEAMS` is a comma-delimited string of Github team names that should have administrative (`sudo`) access on the local system.
 Similar to `TEAMS` above, members of the `ADMIN_TEAMS` teams will have user accounts created for them on the local system with `sudo` access.

 The `install.sh` script is the same script located under the `scripts/` directory, and is synced on a nightly basis.
 We recommend reviewing the script prior to running it.